Rome1jnders/WieBetaaltWat-Splitser-dataconverter/README.md

-# Splitser/WieBetaaltWat HTML to CSV Converter
+# Splitser/WieBetaaltWat HTML to CSV Converter (Dutch/NL below)

 This tool extracts transaction data from a **Splitser (WieBetaaltWat)** GDPR data export and saves it as a CSV file.